 Screen & Lens Protector

 Yet another thing I use is a carry, case.
 I bought this in store in a combo deal with the camera, but it’s come in useful for carrying my GoPro stuff.
-I would advise however, buying other accessories BEFORE then you’ll know how big a case you’ll need for all your stuff.
+I would advise however, buying your other accessories BEFORE your bag.
+Then you’ll know how big a case you’ll need for all your stuff.
 Mine is actually a little bit small in hindsight…

-That’s how I’ve made a lot of my travel videos (you can check out in the video section of my blog) that I want to share quickly and easily online.
-It means I can edit the same day, and share, all from my phone, so is super handy.
+That’s how I’ve made a lot of my travel videos that I want to share quickly and easily online.
+It means I can edit and share the same day, all from my phone, so is super handy.
 Note, I also only discovered the ‘movie’ vs ‘square’ setting for editing recently, so forgive my rookie editing error on the Iceland videos there…

 What videos have you made?